It has not been a good year for retail.

 Faced with the rise of e-commerce, the habit of Millennials to spend more on experiences and less on stuff and tough competition all around, more retailers are either closing completely or pinning their futures on fewer stores.

 Here, a reckoning of the retailers that have decided to fold up at least some of their shops this year.
 Many of retail’s biggest name are among those cutting back, including Macy’s Inc., Sears Holdings Corp., J.C.
 Penney Co.
-Inc., Abercrombie & Fitch Co., Ralph Lauren Corp. and, most recently, Sears Canada.
+Inc., Abercrombie & Fitch Co., Ralph Lauren Corp., Sears Canada. and, most recently, J. Crew Group.

 Warning: The retailer cautioned that it was having some trouble, cautioning in June, “While the company’s plans have demonstrated early successes, notably in same-store sales, the ability of the company to continue as a going concern is dependent on the company’s ability to obtain additional sources of liquidity in order to implement its business plan.”